Derek Burney

-Derek Hudson Burney (born 1 November 1939) for a time served as Canada's ambassador to the US, and was political strategist for both the government of Brian Mulroney and of Stephen Harper.
-He was for a time an executive or director in private industry.
-He was Chancellor of Lakehead University 2013-2017.
+Derek Hudson Burney (born 1 November 1939) is a former career diplomat who served as Canadian ambassador to the US from 1989 to 1993.
+He was a political strategist for both the government of Brian Mulroney and of Stephen Harper.
+After exiting public service, Burney served in various executive roles in private industry.
+He was Chancellor of Lakehead University from 2013 to 2017.

 Early life

 Burney was born in Fort William, Ontario (now known as Thunder Bay) to George William Burney (1886–1951) of Westville, Nova Scotia, and Annie Mary MacKay (1906–1995), who was born in Durban, South Africa but grew up on the Isle of Lewis in the Scottish Hebrides.

 Burney attended Fort William Collegiate Institute.
 He then went on to study at Queen's University, where he received his B.A. degree in 1962, followed by his M.A. degree in 1964.

 Career

 In the civil service

 Upon graduation, Burney entered the federal public service and the Canadian diplomatic corps, subsequently serving in Japan and, as Ambassador, in Korea.
 From 1987 to 1989 he served as Chief of Staff to Prime Minister Brian Mulroney.

 After leaving the post of Chief of Staff in 1989, Burney became Canada's Ambassador to the United States.
 He would serve in this position until 1993.